solita/solita.github.com/_posts/2017-03-08-isolated-integration-testing-with-clojure-and-postgres.md

 layout: post
 title: Isolated integration testing with Clojure and Postgres
 author: ilmoraunio
-excerpt: We take a look at a magical feature of Postgres and a derived use case for testing with Clojure.
+excerpt: We take a look at a magical feature in Postgres and a derived potential solution to reduce the chattiness of Clojure integration test reports.
 tags:
 - clojure
 - testing